RaspAP/raspap-docs/docs/troubleshooting.md

 9. If you've modified the default settings and things don't work, do a [system reset](defaults.md#restoring-settings).
 10. Still not working?
 Generate a debug log and perform a _self-diagnosis_ (do _NOT_ post the log output unless asked).

 Follow this checklist and read the docs before starting another "doesn't work" discussion.
-New threads that ignore these common sense points will be moderated.
+New threads and issues that ignore these common sense points will be moderated.
 No hard feelings.

 ## Service logging
 If your RaspAP router behaves unexpectedly, one of the best diagnostic tools at your disposal is the built-in service logging facility.
 You may enable the `hostapd` service log by sliding the **Logfile output** toggle on the **Hotspot > Logging** tab and choosing **Save settings**.
 Finally, choose